Upset win! UW Huskies beat Colorado in first round of women’s Pac-12 basketball tournament in Vegas

 Washington advances to the quarterfinals to face No. 3 UCLA at 8 p.m.
 Thursday (on Pac-12 Networks).

 Following a disastrous first quarter, Washington outscored Colorado in each period the rest of the way.
-The Huskies were undone in the first quarter by seven turnovers, including three 24-second violations, which resulted in 14 points for the Buffaloes.
+Early in the game, the Huskies were undone by seven turnovers, including three 24-second violations, which resulted in 14 points for the Buffaloes.

-UW trailed 19-12 heading into the second and was down 21-13 before taking control of the game with a 16-2 run, including 11 straight points.
+UW trailed 19-12 heading into the second and was down 21-13 before momentarily taking control with a 16-2 run, including 11 straight points.

-Miller snagged an errant pass for a steal before finding Alexis Griggsby on the wing for a 29-23 lead with 2:30 left before the break.
+Miller snagged an errant pass for a steal before finding Griggsby on the wing for a 29-23 lead with 2:30 left before the break.

 Washington, which led 34-28 at halftime, connected on 5 of 8 three-pointers and outscored Colorado 22-9 in the second quarter.

-The Huskies started the third quarter missing their first five shots, which allowed Buffalo to score six straight points tie the score at 34-34.
+However, the Huskies started the third quarter missing their first five shots, which allowed Buffalo to score six straight points tie the score at 34-34.

 Down 36-35, Washington used an 18-2 run to seize control for good and go up by 15 points (53-38) with a minute remaining in the third quarter.